hafzaal/s3-folder-sync/README.md

 The `config.py` file contains variables that need to be set before running the script.

-Open `config.py` and set the following variables:
+Open `config.py` using any text editor and set the following variables:

 #### AWS CLI Profiles